-Federal funding opportunities for women-owned businesses in Australia are limited in comparison to other levels of government.
-Regardless, these grants play a crucial role in supporting the growth and development of women-led businesses.
-These initiatives, managed by agencies such as the Department of Industry, Science, and Resources, aim to stimulate innovation, foster research and development, and enhance the global competitiveness of women-led businesses.
+Federal funding opportunities for startup businesses in Australia are limited in comparison to other levels of government.
+Regardless, these grants play a crucial role in supporting the growth and development of startup businesses.
+These initiatives, managed by federal agencies such as the Department of Industry, Science, and Resources, aim to stimulate innovation, foster research and development, and enhance the global competitiveness of startups.